-If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e., Mirrored Bits) in the interconnection station, they are required to supply their own communications circuit.
+If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e., Mirrored Bits) in Sector, they are required to supply their own communications circuit.
 The fiber communication circuit used for GOLC is acceptable.